 I am a freelance journalist and a correspondent for Outside magazine based in Durango, Colorado.
 For more than a decade, I have covered science, the environment, travel, and outdoor sports for a wide range of magazines, newspapers and websites.

 I’m most passionate about writing narratives that move readers in some way.
-I loved diving into stories like “A Complicated Past,” a feature exploring new scholarship on Reconstruction, a tumultuous era in U.S. history, for National Parks magazine, and “Texas Makes Me Happy,” an essay on finding peace after depression on the barren roads of West Texas for National Geographic Traveler.
+I love diving into stories like “Texas Makes Me Happy,” an essay on finding peace after depression on the barren roads of West Texas for National Geographic Traveler, and a deeply reported feature on cyberbullying and professional athletes for Outside magazine.

 I also love to write about some of the world’s wildest, most remote places and people on obsessive quests.
 In “The Last Godforsaken Place,” a travel feature about South Georgia Island for Outside Online, I braved 19 days on a ship, 60-mile-per-hour winds, and 25-foot seas to wade through some of the largest penguin colonies on earth.
 In “The Mushroom Whisperers,” which appeared in 5280, I ate lichens and invasive crayfish while profiling two quirky men on a mission to bring Colorado’s wild foods to the state’s top restaurants.